11 note-taking tips to make your notes test-ready

 10. Make your notes test-ready

 Write your notes with test questions in mind.
 Ask yourself, “What kind of question could this appear as?”
-This helps you study with purpose, not panic.
+This helps you study with purpose.

 11. Use paper or digital, whichever works for you

 The same rules apply if you prefer paper or apps like Notion or OneNote.
-Keep your layout clean, your content question-driven, and use colour or structure to help your brain stay organised.
+Keep your layout clean, your central points question-driven, and use colour or structure to help your brain stay organised and less overwhelmed by the information.

 Make your notes work for you

-The best notes are the ones that help you feel calm, clear and ready when it’s time to revise.
+The best notes are the ones that help you feel clear and ready when it’s time to revise.
 Everyone’s style will look a little different.
-That's quite normal.
 Your notes don’t have to look perfect.
 They just need to help you learn.

 And remember, great notes are just the first step.
-To make your learning stick, set a time each week to review what you’ve written.
+To make sure your studying work, set a time each week to review what you’ve written.
 The more regularly you revisit your notes, the more confident and prepared you’ll feel.

 Join our mailing list to receive the latest news and updates from our team.